jnunezt/apigee-opdk-ansible/post-installations/message-processor/register/README.md

 ## Playbook Execution

 This tasks assume that the user has sudo privilege with no password prompt.
-Please invoke `install rmp` in the following way:
+Please invoke `install cassandra` in the following way:

     ansible-playbook preinstall.yml

 	ansible-playbook install.yml

 If this task fails due to sudo privilege, please re-invoke the script and pass the sudo flag in the following way:

     ansible-playbook preinstall.yml -K

 	ansible-playbook install.yml -K

-## associate message processor to your organization/environment [here](../../../post-installations/message-processor/register/README.md#usage-instructions)

 ## Next Steps